Types of Aid

 Loans

 Requires a FAFSA application.
-Funds are available to both students and their parents.
-All loans must be repaid with interest.
-Repayment begins when you are no longer attending college at a part-time credit level or graduation.
+Funds are only available to students, and all loans must be repaid with interest.

 Scholarships